obsproject/obs-studio/COC.rst

 Preamble
 --------

-OBS is made up of many people from all over the world, with different backgrounds and experiences that they bring to the project.
-In order to continue letting the community grow, feel safe, and to encourage good communication, we are adopting the following Code of Conduct.
-This document—or any subsequent version—will be enforced from July 31st, 2021 onwards.
+Aerium welcomes people with different backgrounds and experiences.
+To support respectful collaboration, we adopt the guidelines below, adapted from the OBS Project's Code of Conduct.
+This version applies to Aerium from September 9th, 2026; OBS maintains its own community and policies.

 Scope
 -----